How to Make Dried Orange Slices

 Orange may not be a color that immediately comes to mind when you think of your holiday decorating color pallet, but recently it has been one of my absolute favorites to incorporate.

-The warm, golden tones of these dried oranges complement the deep burgundy and forest greens that we know and love for the holidays and pair beautifully with vintage brass accents.
+The warm, golden tones of these dried oranges complement the burgundy and forest greens that we know and love for the holidays and pair beautifully with vintage brass accents.

 The best part, dried oranges are super simple to make.
+Find out how I make mine below!

 • 3-5 oranges of various sizes (I used naval oranges and got about 7-8 slices per orange)